Giants vs. Phillies MLB Betting Odds, Trends & Prediction

-Jordan Hicks will oppose Aaron Nola in Friday night’s Giants vs. Phillies matchup at 6:40 p.m.
+Keaton Winn opposes Ranger Suarez in Saturday’s Giants vs. Phillies matchup at 6:05 p.m.
 ET.
-With the Phillies listed as money line favorites and the total sitting at 7.5 runs, what’s the smart bet tonight at Citizens Bank Park?
+With the number sitting at 7.5 runs, what’s the smart play in tonight’s matchup when it comes to the total?

 Game Matchup & Betting Odds